 As result, it will cause injuries in the birds that produce chronic pain, refusal to move, immunosuppression and reduced egg production.
 Unfortunately, this is reported to happen at an elevated percentage for cage-free flocks.
-Some risk factors for collisions have been identified, such as
+Some risk factors for collisions have been iden-